TimurUrazov/blockchain_task7/README.md

 # Number distributor

 The script ```distributor.js``` allows you to match numbers against names.
 For instance, it may be used for exam tickets distribution.
 It uses SHA-3 algorithm, which allows to change numbers dramatically.
+The larger data is, the сloser distribution to uniform.

 ## Usage:
 Preliminarily execute: